rm3l/service-names-port-numbers/README.md

 Note that this API operates entirely from memory, and auto-updates itself every 12 hours.

-Also, this runs on a free dyno, which means it goes to sleep ater 30 minutes of inactivity.
+Also, this runs on a free dyno, and as such it may go to sleep ater 30 minutes of inactivity.

 ### Using the library